-The 2013 Annual Meeting of the North American Patristics Society will take place on May 23-25, 2013 at the Holiday Inn Chicago Mart Plaza.
-Below, you may find a list of important announcements relevant to the program.
+The 2013 Annual Meeting of the North American Patristics Society will take place on May 22-24, 2014 at the Hyatt Regency in Chicago.
+The following announcements are in respect to the meeting.

 NAPS Outstanding Student Paper Prizes